isomerpages/nlb-curiocity/resource-room/story-maps/_posts/2020-04-30-streets-of-chinatown.md

 The names of places tell us a lot about a country.
 These include its history, landscape, people, aspirations and self-image.
 By studying these names, we can unlock the myriad interlocking stories that are encoded in every street and landmark.

-Take a look at some of them in this story map on the streets of Chinatown
+Find out in this story map on the streets of Chinatown and uncover the myriad interlocking stories encoded in the streets there.

 View the story map in [full screen](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/chinatown/index.html){:target="_blank"} or on your mobile device by scanning the QR code below.